 Causes of these behaviours include:

-- Owners believing these behaviours are normal, and some actively want their animals to act in this way.
-They believe challenging behaviours indicate that their animal is strong; or if their animal is difficult to handle, nobody else will borrow/touch/steal them.
+Some owners also actively want their animals to act in this way.
+They believe challenging behaviours indicate their animal is strong; or if their animal is difficult to handle, nobody else will borrow/touch/steal them.

 Suffering as a result of poor handling can occur daily, and over time can cause long-term mental and physical damage to an animal, particularly working animals that experience high levels of human interaction.